mmlacak/crochess/docs/source/libcc/organization.rst

 ..
 Copyright (c) 2024 Mario Mlačak, mmlacak@gmail.com
    Public Domain work, under CC0 1.0 Universal Public Domain Dedication.
 See LICENSING, COPYING files for details.

-.. include:: defines.rst
+.. include:: ../defines.rst

-.. _lbl-organization-naming:
+.. _lbl-libcc-organization-naming:

 Naming and organization
 =======================

 Describes where to find, and what.

-.. _lbl-organization-naming-conventions:
+.. _lbl-libcc-organization-naming-conventions:

 Naming conventions
 ------------------

 To avoid name collisions with other code, libraries, every :term:`entity` is prefixed with:

-.. _lbl-organization-naming-conventions-prefixes:
+.. _lbl-libcc-organization-naming-conventions-prefixes:

 .. list-table:: Prefixes table
    :header-rows: 1